mattflahertyy/Machine-Learning-Facial-Recognition/README.md

 Data Visualization:

-- class_distribution.py: Create a bar graph showing the number of images in each class with each graph labeled correctly.
-It uses the imports os and matplotlib to access the files and then plot them in a bar graph.
+- Created a bar graph showing the number of images in each class with each graph labeled correctly.
+  - Used the imports os and matplotlib to access the files and then plot them in a bar graph.

-- pixel_intensity_distribution,py: This file plots the aggregated pixel intensity distribution for a specified class.
-The user may choose the specific class in the code.
-The function reads the images in the class, aggregates the pixel intensities, and then plots them onto the table using matplotlib.
+- Plotted the aggregated pixel intensity distribution for a specified class.
+  - Read the images in the class
+  - Aggregated the pixel intensities
+  - Plotted them onto the table using matplotlib

-- sample_images.py: This code loads 15 random images and aggregates the pixel intensity distribution for the selected images.
-Then it displays the sample images with the pixel intensity graphs next to each other.
+- Loaded 15 random images and aggregated the pixel intensity distribution for the selected images.